Howtoo Logo

 ⚠️ Safety & Precautions

-• ⚠️ Always disconnect the negative battery cable before working on the alternator to avoid sparks or short circuits.
+• ⚠️ Disconnect the negative battery terminal before touching the alternator wiring to prevent sparks or electrical damage.

-• ⚠️ Let the engine cool fully; you’ll work near hot metal and rubber parts.
+• ⚠️ Let the engine cool completely before starting; the alternator is near hot engine parts.

 🔧 Required Tools